Resource Management Act 1991

 You could also call this:

 When a national policy statement is proposed, the Minister must consider a report and any recommendations made under section 46A(1)(c).
-The Minister can then make changes to the proposed statement or leave it as it is.
-The Minister can also withdraw all or part of the proposed statement and tell the public why it was withdrawn.
+The Minister can then make changes to the proposed statement or withdraw it.
+You will be told why the statement was withdrawn if this happens.
 The Governor-General in Council can approve a national policy statement if the Minister recommends it.
-After a national policy statement is approved, the Minister must publish it under the Legislation Act 2019, and notify the public and local authorities about the statement and the report made under section 46A(1)(c).
-The Minister must also send a summary of the recommendations and the Minister's decision to everyone who made a submission on the statement.
-A national policy statement is secondary legislation, which means it is a type of law made under another law, and the Legislation Act 2019 applies to it.
+After a national policy statement is approved, the Minister must publish it under the Legislation Act 2019.
+The Minister must also notify the public and send a copy to every local authority.
+A national policy statement is a type of secondary legislation, which means it is made under an Act of Parliament.
+You can find out more about secondary legislation in Part 3 of the Legislation Act 2019.
+The Minister is responsible for making the national policy statement, and it is made when the Order in Council is made.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.